CoffeeAndToast/AdvancedPasswordGenerator/README.md

 # Verify Files

-    Ensure password_generator.py and wordlist.txt are in the directory. wordlist.txt includes a 20-word sample; replace it with a larger list (e.g., EFF Wordlist) for stronger passphrases.
+    Ensure password_generator.py and wordlist.txt are in the directory. wordlist.txt includes a 40k+ word sample; you can eplace it with another word list (e.g., EFF Wordlist) for stronger(or weaker) passphrases.

 	***Run the Program:***